Domains and Event Structures for Fusions: Background: Domains and Event Structures

-\begin{remark} In the rest of the paper, we restrict to live {\esabbr}, where conflict is saturated (this corresponds to inheritance of conflict in prime event structures) and each event is executable.
-Hence the qualification live is omitted. \end{remark}
+\begin{remark} In live {\esabbr}, the fact that conflict is saturated corresponds to inheritance of conflict in prime event structures.
+Moreover, the absence of self-conflicts implies that each event appears in some configuration (intuitively, it is executable).
+In the rest of the paper, we restrict to live {\esabbr}, hence the qualification ``live'' is omitted. \end{remark}

+In this setting, two events are \emph{concurrent} when they are consistent and enabled by the same configuration.

 Since the enabling predicate is over finite sets of events, we can consider minimal sets of events enabling a given one.